<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=817521287920705&amp;ev=PageView&amp;noscript=1">

 Every time a customer pays by credit or with a contactless debit card, the card-issuing bank charges an interchange fee.
 Your merchant services provider passes that cost to you through the Merchant Service Fee (MSF).
 These fees vary by card type — credit, debit, and premium cards all have different rates.
 Some providers advertise “free EFTPOS” devices, but recover their costs through higher per-transaction MSFs.

 Depends on your provider.
-Some newer terminals don't support surcharging.
+Some newer terminals don't support surcharging, despite surcharging still being legal in NZ.

 Your bank can give you a full breakdown.